andy-byers/CalicoDB/doc/doc.md

 // Now we can run a checkpoint.
 See DB::run() for an API that takes away some
 // of the pain associated with transaction lifetimes.

+calicodb::CheckpointInfo info = {};

-// If the `reset` parameter to DB::checkpoint() is true, the DB will set things
+// If the `mode` parameter to DB::checkpoint() is equal to kCheckpointRestart,
-// up such that the next writer writes to the start of the WAL file again.
-This
+// the DB will set things up such that the next writer writes to the start of
-// involves blocking until other connections are finished with the WAL. s = db->checkpoint(true);
+// the WAL file again.
+This involves blocking until other connections are
+// finished with the WAL.
+s = db->checkpoint(calicodb::kCheckpointRestart, &info);
 if (s.is_ok()) {
     // The whole WAL was written back to the database file.
 } else if (s.is_busy()) {